 While contrast therapy is pretty straightforward, the following tips and tricks will increase the effectiveness of this form of pain relief.

+There are a ton of benefits to drinking water.
 Although the forms of contrast therapy recommended above are relatively gentle, there is the possibility that the quick temperature changes could lead to dehydration.
 Be sure to drink plenty of water before and after the treatment.

 Staying hydrated is key to overall health and wellbeing, but it's especially crucial if you're taking advantage of contrast therapy. ( Image Reference)